microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="productsigns"></a>**ProductSigns** Inspired by [HumanEval](https://github.com/openai/human-eval) \#128

     Easy puzzle since the answer is computed in the puzzle, but it is okay to have a few trivial puzzles.
-(3 instances)
+(5 instances)

     ```python
     def sat(n: int, arr=[1, 7, -20052, 14, -3, -11, 1025235, 14]):
-        """Find the sum of the magnitudes of the elements in the array with a sign that is equal to the product of
-        the signs of the entries."""
         tot = 0

         for i in arr: